310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 It made me feel horrible!
 But I held it in and laughed it off!

-There’s so many of them—I may be doing muscle training now, but I’ve always, *always* been weak!
+There’s so many of them — I may be working out now, but I’ve always, *always* been weak!
 I will *never* win against them!

 I never had the guts to fight them, either!
 After all, violence is never the answer!
 I just thought that if I held on long enough that eventually, the hero would rescue me—